 Why is written content still popular?
 Because it does things other forms of content cannot do.
 It provides the necessary platform to explain things, to analyse, to answer questions and to appeal to audiences.

 In short, it carries a high degree of authority, if it is well-written, for its specific audience.

-What it’s worth noting is that written content takes many different forms, just as content in general does.
-What may suit one business, will not suit another.
+What it’s worth noting is that written content takes many different forms, and what may suit one business, will not suit another.

-Furthermore, styles of written content differ, according to the brand to which they are attached and the audience it is aiming to attract.
+Furthermore, styles of written content differ, according to the brand to that they represent and the audience the content is aiming to attract.